B1ackt34/MinerKeeper/README.md

 - Internet connection via wifi
 - Access Point functions in the absence of wifi
-- Android app-based configuration menu via wizard setup
 - Temperature probes to measure the temperature of the miner and the incoming/outgoing air
 - Sensor for measuring the ambient temperature
-- Module for measuring input voltage, absorbed current and electrical energy used
+- Module for measuring input voltage, absorbed current and electrical energy used at the wall
 - Valve for air controlled by a servomotor
 - Flame detection sensor
 - Email messaging system